dzichonka/reveal.js/methodology.md

 We reveal all cards at once — and talk about differences.

 It’s anonymous and democratic — even quiet team members can share their views.

-And yes, it’s way more fun than Excel! 😄